 - Date of Payment

 - Currency of Payment

-I also convert payments to Canadian dollars for ease of understanding how much money I’ve earned.
+I also convert payments to my home currency (Canadian dollars) for ease of understanding how much money I’ve earned.

 At the end of the year, I organize all this information in a way that will be easily digestible for my tax preparer.
 It looks something like this: